yadavanuj1996/full-stack-web-development-notes/Elastic Search/README.md

   - Add existing data into elastic search using script.

-#### Basic Architecture of Elastic Search
+### Basic Architecture of Elastic Search
-- On launch of a deployment a cluster is auto created and a node is launched in th multiple nodes are launched and each contains a part of data in elastic search.
+#### Main Points:
+- Elastic search cluster is a collection of nodes that are responsible for storing data
+- Nodes referes to runnign instance of elastic search running on a virtual machine or docker
+- Data is stored as documents, that are JSON objects.
+- Documents are grouped together with indices.

+#### Other Points:
 - In prod env each node should run on different node/ virtual machine.
 - A Elastic Search Deployment contains clusters (at least one) and each cluster can contain multiple nodes.
 - Each unit of data stored in cluster is a document (json objects)